A Dynamic Matching Framework for Faster Child Adoptions: IV Simulation Results

-where we normalize $\Bar{V} = 100$, and $\delta_{h,c} \sim N(0, \frac{\Bar{V}}{10})$.
-The cost for a child's age is quadratic as placement outcomes for children tend to worsen rapidly as a child approaches eighteen.
+\textit{Vertical Differentiation}---($\eta = 1, \gamma = 0$).
+All homes have the same preferences across children that depends on the child's age.

+\textit{Horizontal Differentiation}---($\eta = 0, \gamma = 1$).
+Homes have different preferences across children that depend on the child's disability status.

+\textit{Mixed Differentiation}---($\eta = 1, \gamma = 1$).
+Homes have vertical differentiation that is the same across all children, and homes have horizontal differentiation across children.

 We calibrate $w_c = \frac{14000}{12}$ as the median Title-IV payment per out-of-home foster youth per year to a county is approximately \$14,000.
-Finally, we set $w_h = 4$ so that a home's tradeoff for achieving the "ideal" match $\Bar{V}$ is about two years (25 months).
+Finally, we set $w_h = 0.04$ so that a home's tradeoff for achieving the "ideal" match $\Hat{V}_h(c) = 1$ is about two years (25 months).

-Our approach to estimating home preferences using the county's data will inevitably not be able to identify the preferences.
-It might be possible to identify home's preferences in this setting through observing the placements that a home receives and the placement that a home eventually accepts.
-Nevertheless, our objective is to provide a minimally operational tool that counties across the United States can utilize.
-Identifying preferences is a notoriously difficult exercise that highly skilled economists can sometimes accomplish; it is likely not something that a resource-strapped county could do.
-Therefore, we aim to understand how effective our mechanisms can be when the matchmaker uses a preference estimator that is, at best, correlated with a home's true utility.
-Hence, we model the matchmaker's preference estimator as: